 The rooms can be booked for a maximum of two days and the charges for double bedroom is 1100/night in Saragarhi Niwas

 These rooms are much nicer like a regular hotel room.

-Apart from this sleeping arrangement there’s also another building right behind the community kitchen area called ‘Shri guru Ramdas ji Niwas’ which is the building with dormitories are.
+There is a free boarding facility right behind the community kitchen area called ‘Shri guru Ramdas ji Niwas’.
 I also noticed some private rooms in here but not sure if they are booked in advance.
-There seemed to more people in each room than it could accommodate.
+I later read there are 228 rooms in this Niwas and 18 big halls.